ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 ## Installation and configuration of the Mount Helper
 {: #fs-eit-installation}

-1. [SSH into the Compute instance](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#next-steps-after-creating-virtual-servers-ui) where you want to mount the file share.
-Then, you can  download the package directly from Github.
+[SSH into the Compute instance](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#next-steps-after-creating-virtual-servers-ui) where you want to mount the file share.
+Then, you can  download the package directly from Github, or build the utility from the source code.

+### Downloading the installation package
+{: #download-from-github}

 1. Download the Mount Helper package from GitHub.
     ```sh
     curl -LO https://github.com/IBM/vpc-file-storage-mount-helper/releases/download/latest/mount.ibmshare-latest.tar.gz
     ```